 - Add a Stumble link to your Feedflare (find it in your Feedburner control panel).

 Don't believe people do this?
-Do a Google search for "swap stumbles"
+Do a Google search for "swap stumbles" and "swap diggs".

 The system stinketh unto heaven.

 I used to use StumbleUpon to find good content.
 I don't bother any more, because it's now full of ho-hum content.
 Not "bad" content, but not exceptional.
 Not good enough for StumbleUpon to remain of interest to me.

 Again, please understand that I am NOT saying StumbleUpon or Digg or any of the others are full of junk.
 I'm simply pointing out that gaming the system as is now common practice produces mediocrity.
 I also realize the increase in Internet users, the democratization that began around 1995 or so and brought illiterates of all stripes into a world that formerly belonged exclusively to geeks; that growth has quite naturally lowered standards.
 What I'd consider a very basic and unnecessary "Unix shell" article is apt to be seen as major geekery by a large number of current Netizens.
 That devaluation is somewhat inevitable, but social media boosts that trend to new heights - or actually new lows, from my point of view.

 O Tempora!
 O Mores!
 Yes, the grumpy old geek is bitching about how the old days were so much better.
 Put a cork in it, Gramps..